 If you report less than your share, you should be prepared to answer questions about it.

-Even if you earn less than $20 a month in tips, you should report your tip income on Form 4137.
+Even if you earn less than 8% a month in tips, you should report your tip income on Form 4137.
 This also applies to employees who aren't required to report tip income to their employers.